 - A scheduling solution — patients can make an online appointment on their own via any mobile device, which simplifies a scheduling process and reduces phone traffic

-- A billing solution — hospitals can automate all payment procedures and insurance claims
+- A billing solution — hospitals can automate all insurance claims and payment procedures

 An electronic medical records (EMR) system is a digital alternative to an archive of paper documents.
 This is one of the most popular healthcare software that simplifies the routine work of physicians with documents.